Climate Hike in Glacier National Park, Montana

 Hikers will depart West Glacier, MT and enter Glacier National Park.

 After traveling along the Going-to-the-Sun Road, we begin with a warm up hike through an old-growth forest to Avalanche Lake - a stunning glacial lake fed by a hidden Sperry Glacier.
-Hikers can extend their warm up with a trip to another nearby lake.
+Hikers can extend their warm up by 4 miles with a trip to another nearby lake.

 This evening, we'll meet at our first camp in Apgar Village along the shore of Lake McDonald to socialize, dine and tuck in for the night under the towering lodgepole pine trees.